“Our dead are never dead to us, until we have forgotten them.”

 He was a true roughneck, and a pioneer of BMX street riding and style.
 Mike was as caring and loyal as he was tough, and is still mourned by many, but forgotten by none.

-Below are two FBM videos featuring Mike.
-The top one is one of my favorites ever, and captured Mike, myself, and many of our friends during one of the best times ever in BMX.
-The bottom one is my favorite video part of Mike’s, to one of my favorite songs ever.
+Featured are two FBM videos featuring Mike.
+The one at the start is my favorite video part of Mike’s, to one of my favorite songs ever.
+The one below is one of my favorites ever, and captured Mike, myself, and many of our friends during one of the best times ever in BMX.